Winter/spring outbreaks in children under 5. They get it from their parents and older siblings (PubMed).

 Aerosolized ribavirin.
 VERY expensive.
 But does decrease mortality in the transplant patient.
 Giving aerosolized is also a real pain, but could always try po or iv in no inhaled option.

-On the bright side, this disease is disappearing thanks to global warming.
+On the bright side, this disease is disappearing thanks to global warming (PubMed).
 Always look on the bright side of life.